aaqibwani/aaqibwani.github.io/docs/Email Authentication Part 2.md

 <img width="1882" height="281" alt="image" src="https://github.com/user-attachments/assets/dc9087a9-9e9a-4cf9-a285-0451014bc639" />

-* Now if we check the Authentication-Results field, we see that SPAM, DKIM and DMARC all passed, which is good.
+* Now if we check the Authentication-Results field, we see that SPF, DKIM and DMARC all passed, which is good.
 But we also need to understand why and how they passed.

 Authentication-Results	spf=pass (sender IP is 2a00:1450:4864:20::630) smtp.mailfrom=gmail.com; dkim=pass (signature was verified) header.d=gmail.com;dmarc=pass action=none header.from=gmail.com;compauth=pass reason=100

 SPF:

 SPF passes when the connecting IP is present in the SPF record of the domain in the mailfrom address.
-Let's check the mailfrom domain and the SPF record of gmail.com
+Let's check the mailfrom (Return-Path NOT "FROM address") domain and the SPF record of gmail.com

 <img width="602" height="50" alt="image" src="https://github.com/user-attachments/assets/d7976802-74d2-4089-a775-74a6c5158c28" />

 <img width="1423" height="191" alt="image" src="https://github.com/user-attachments/assets/c86d5639-5886-40e9-abae-ce3b2e2e3281" />

-As we can see the mailfrom domain gmail.com has the IPv6 subnet 2a00:1450:4000::/36 mentioned which includes the 2a00:1450:4864:20::630 IPv6 address, hence SPF passes.
+As we can see the mailfrom domain is gmail.com and we we do a SPF lookup on it using MXtoolbox, it has the IPv6 subnet 2a00:1450:4000::/36 mentioned which includes the 2a00:1450:4864:20::630 IPv6 address, _hence SPF passes_.

 DKIM: